vmware/pyvmomi/README.rst

 Python Support
 ==============
-* pyVmomi 5.5.0-2014.1 and later support Python 2.6, 2.7, 3.3 and 3.4
+* pyVmomi 5.5.0.2014.1 and later support Python 2.6, 2.7, 3.3 and 3.4
 * pyVmomi 5.5.0 and below support Python 2.6 and 2.7

 Compatibility Policy
 ====================
-pyVmomi versions are marked vSphere_version-release .
+pyVmomi versions are marked vSphere_version.release .
 Pyvmomi maintains minimum backward compatibility with the previous _four_ releases of *vSphere* and it's own previous four releases.
 Compatibility with much older versions may continue to work but will not be actively supported.

-For example, version v5.5.0-2014.1 is most compatible with vSphere 5.5, 5.1, 5.0, and 4.1 and was the first release in 2014.
+For example, version v5.5.0.2014.1 is most compatible with vSphere 5.5, 5.1, 5.0, and 4.1 and was the first release in 2014.
 Initial releases compatible with a version of vSphere will bare a naked version number of v5.5.0 indicating that version of pyVmomi was released simultaneously with the *GA* version of vSphere